BrownCoderAyush/Personal-Finance-Manager/README.md

     "database": "personalfinancemanager",
     "host": "localhost",
     "dialect": "postgres"
+  },
+  "test": {
+    "username": <YOUR_TEST_DB_LOGIN_NAME>,
+    "password": <YOUR_TEST_DB_LOGIN_PASS>,
+    "database": "test_personalfinancemanager",
+    "host": "localhost",
+    "dialect": "postgres"
   }

 }
 ```

 - For GUI interface PgAdmin v4 or v8 can be used.
 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npm start`
+- Validation checks are done by sequelize and validatoin error is getting managed by error handler.